cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

 The measurement equipment needed for this procedure is an energy data logger that has the capacity to measure AC voltage and current.

 The sensors used to measure AC current are known as current transformers.
 This is because they operate like the transformers used by utility companies to step-up and step-down voltage.
-Alternating current in the conductor (the wire that is being measured) induces a voltage on the current transformer which then produces a current signal that the data logger detects and records.
+Alternating current in the conductor (the wire that is being measured) induces a voltage on the current transformer, which then produces a current signal that the data logger detects and records.
 However, unlike utility transformers, the measurement equipment only transforms a tiny portion of the current flowing through the wire that is being measured.
 AC voltage is measured with voltage leads (usually alligator clips).

 {{< admonition type="tip" >}}
 **If you are NYC agency personnel** and you require measurement tools, data loggers, meters or sensors, we offer equipment lending through the [Field Equipment Lending Library](https://nycenergytools.com/equipment/).